Find the Resources You Need

 Ask your doctor and other health-care providers about clinical trials of new treatments for your cancer.

 Go to the Internet where there is a wealth of information.
-Look at the Web sites recommended throughout this this site.
+Look at the Web sites recommended throughout this site.
 They have been reviewed for accuracy and completeness.

 Learn all you can about your treatment, its side effects and tips for surviving cancer.